 Medical Director, Heartland National TB Center

 Dr. Barbara Seaworth is the Medical Director for the Heartland National Tuberculosis Center of Excellence in San Antonio, Texas.
 Heartland is one of four CDC-sponsored centers devoted to education and medical consultation for health professionals treating patients with tuberculosis.
 She received her medical degree from Washington University in St. Louis and completed a fellowship in Infectious Disease at Duke University.
 She is board certified in Infectious Disease and Internal Medicine and is an expert in treating tuberculosis and multi-drug resistant tuberculosis.
 She serves as an expert tuberculosis consultant to DSHS and the Binational Projects along the Texas border with Mexico.
-She is the Co-Medical Director for San Antonio Metropolitan Health District TB Clinic, Co-Chair of the Community Research Advisory Group for the CDC sponsored TB Trial Consortium, is a Professor of Medicine at University of Texas Health Science Center, Tyler, and is a Fellow of Infectious Disease Society of America.
+She is the Co-Medical Director for the San Antonio Metropolitan Health District TB Clinic, Co-Chair of the Community Research Advisory Group for the CDC-sponsored TB Trial Consortium, a Professor of Medicine at the University of Texas Health Science Center, Tyler, and a Fellow of Infectious Disease Society of America.

 Ming Tang, MD

 Physician, City of Austin Refugee Health Screening

 Dr. Tang is a physician with over 20 years of experience in Family Medicine.
 He attended the University of Texas at Austin for his undergraduate degree in Pharmacy.
 He went on to obtain his medical degree at the University of Texas Medical Branch at Galveston.
 He completed his Family Medicine residency training at Brackenridge Hospital in Austin, Texas Dr. Tang’s interests include mind-body wellness and preventative medicine.
 In his spare time, Dr. Tang enjoys spending time with family, playing tennis, and learning new languages.